dbdoan/TeleCast/README.md

-Creating a Telegram bot which outputs weather data in your vicinity using the MapBox API.
+Creating a Telegram bot which outputs weather data in your vicinity using the Tomorrow.io and MapBox APIs.